LinkedLists/Keytar-Hero/README.md

 ## Future Features
 * Increased score variations depending on the player's accuracy and combo number
-* Improved indication to let the user know if a note was hit or missed
+* Improved indication to let the player know if a note was hit or missed
 * Sound effects
+* A progress bar to let the player know the remaining time of a game.